The DPI Game Fish Tagging Program is the largest saltwater tagging program of its kind in the world and has been in operation since 1973.

 The tagging data is used by scientists to study the lives and habits of these fish species.
 The migratory habits of the tagged fish are observed by measuring the distance and direction travelled between tagging and recapture, and this can be linked with environmental factors.
 Growth patterns are also monitored.

 The observations also enable scientists to study the structure of fish stocks and assess whether there is any mixing between populations that are geographically distant from one another.
 This information is vital to improve the understanding and management of valuable game and sport fish species.
+A list of the scientific publications that have utilized or cited data from this tagging program can be found here.

 Note: All other fish including freshwater, endangered, protected and vulnerable species are not to be tagged under the NSW DPI Game Fish Tagging Program.
 All tagging undertaken by DPI is research-based and coordinated to respond to specific research needs.
 The tagging program and the eligible species list are carefully managed and have associated animal welfare approval.
 Please contact DPI if you believe your local fishery has specific research requirements.